LHNCBC/lforms/form_definition.md

       * logic - either "ANY" or "ALL".
 If "ANY" is used, then any condition in "conditions" being met will trigger the action, while for "ALL" all conditions must be met.
+    * codingInstructions - (optional) a string of help text.
+When this is present, a help button will appear next to the question, or if the "Show Help/Description" checkbox is used, the text will appear next to the question (so it should be brief).
-  * <a name="answerLists"></a> **answerLists** - This is a hash of list lookup
+    * <a name="calculationMethod"></a>calculationMethod - For fields whose value
+      is calculation for other fields, the means of calculation is specified here.
+At present we only support a formula for summing the <a href="#score">scores</a> for all the questions on the form.
+We also are working on formulas like computing a body-mass index based on weight and height, but that is still under development.
+To have a field be the sum of the scores, set calculation method to `{"name": "TOTALSCORE"}`.
-  * keys (string identifiers which can be used with the <a
-  * href="#answers">answers</a> key) to answer lists.
-The advantage of
-  * specifying a list here rather than directly with the list item is that if
-  * more than one question uses the same list (e.g. Yes/No) then you do not have
-  * to repeat the list each time it is used.
-The values in this hash are the
-  * same arrays as describe above for <a href="#answers">"answers"</a>.
+  * <a name="answerLists"></a> **answerLists** - This is a hash of list lookup keys (string identifiers which can be used with the <a href="#answers">answers</a> key) to answer lists.
+The advantage of specifying a list here rather than directly with the list item is that if more than one question uses the same list (e.g. Yes/No) then you do not have to repeat the list each time it is used.
+The values in this hash are the same arrays as describe above for <a href="#answers">"answers"</a>.